DamonOehlman/slimver-spec/README.md

   | ^0.1.2  | 0.1.2 | 0.1.65535     |
   | ^0.0.1  | 0.0.1 | 0.0.1         |

+- `~` expressions are supported, but are __EXACTLY THE SAME__ as `^` expressions

 - `.x` expressions will also be supported.

 ## Benefits

 - Comparisons are easy
-- By sticking to the version string rules a version can be encoded into a single unsigned integer value for easy comparison.
+- By sticking to the version string rules a version can be encoded into a single unsigned integer value (48-bit) for easy comparison.

 ## Feedback